-Chris is Channel Infrastructure’s General Counsel and Company Secretary and is responsible for managing the Channel Infrastructure group’s legal affairs and company secretarial functions.
+Chris is Channel Infrastructure’s General Counsel and Company Secretary and is responsible for managing the Channel Infrastructure group’s legal affairs, governance, and company secretarial functions.

 Chris joined Refining NZ in 2020 and has been heavily involved in the preparations for Refining NZ’s transition to Channel Infrastructure, including securing the overwhelming support of shareholders for this change.

 Chris has extensive experience in both private practice and in-house legal roles across the energy and heavy industrial sectors in New Zealand, with experience advising on a wide range of commercial matters as well as providing legal support for major corporate and governance matters.
 Prior to joining Refining NZ, Chris worked for Fletcher Building and for a leading national law firm.